 Every small business owner knows that the more motivated your employees are, the better their overall performance will be.
 However, in today’s competitive job market, the expectations of employees regarding performance related incentives are higher than ever.
 So, how do you know if your current benefits and bonus plans are enough to inspire your staff members?
-In episode #162, Gene Marks and special guest Kathy Bromage discuss several strategies that small business owners can utilize to motivate their employees.
+Gene Marks and special guest Kathy Bromage discuss several strategies that small business owners can utilize to motivate their employees.

 1:59—Today’s Topic: How Have Traditional Motivational Techniques Changed in Small Business?